top of page

 THE AESTHETICS OF BEAUTY, 2022

 Can one really define beauty?
-Based on Cambridge English Dictionary beauty is “the quality of being pleasing, especially to look at, or someone or something that gives great pleasure, especially when you look at it”.
+Can anyone give a universally valid definition of beauty?
+Based on the Cambridge English Dictionary, beauty is “the quality of being pleasing, especially to look at, or someone or something that gives great pleasure, especially when you look at it."
 Another common definition says that beauty is “a combination of qualities, such as shape, colour, or form, that pleases the aesthetic senses, especially the sight.”

 However, what pleases the aesthetic senses of the contemporary human being will please the aesthetic senses of the human living in the year 3000?
 Or would it have pleased the aesthetic senses of the prehistoric man?

-We translate, we interpret different elements in this way; we create symbols, we create categories, we label something as beautiful or as ugly but if we pay attention, we can easily discover that our interpretation is changing in time according with the new set of rules, with the new system of beliefs we have at the time of interpretation.
+From my perspective, beauty is utterly a subjective interpretation.
+We can’t give a universal definition for a word that is a symbol used by each of us according to our own beliefs, with our own interpretation, with our own education because what we experience in this physical reality through our senses and our emotions are always our “personal” interpretations of our own thoughts.
+We translate, we interpret different elements in this way; we create symbols, we create categories, we label something as beautiful or as ugly, yet if we truly pay attention, we can observe the volatility of these categories, we can detect the fickleness of our interpretations, and we can easily discover that our interpretation is changing in time according to the new set of rules, with the new system of beliefs we have at the time of interpretation.

 NOTES